Boise State vs. Utah State NCAA Football Odds, Plays and Insights | September 25, 2021

 - The Broncos have been favored by 9 points or more once this season and covered the spread.

-- Boise State's games this year have hit the over on one of three set point totals (33.3%).
+- Boise State's games this year have gone over the point total one time in three opportunities (33.3%).

-- The Broncos rack up 35 points per game, 4.3 more than the Aggies surrender per matchup (30.7).

-- When Boise State scores more than 30.7 points, it is 2-0 against the spread and 1-1 overall.
+- When Boise State puts up more than 30.7 points, it is 2-0 against the spread and 1-1 overall.

 - The Broncos have four giveaways this season, while the Aggies have five takeaways .